Economic consequences of the Russo-Ukrainian war (2022–present): Effects on GDP

 In 2022, the year of the Russian invasion, Ukraine's GDP contracted by 29.1%.
 In 2022, steel production in Ukraine dropped by 71% due to Russian destruction or occupation of key steel plants; exports fell 35% in 2022 compared to the previous year.

 The Russian economy ultimately shrank by 2.1% in 2022, far less than had been earlier predicted by the Russian economic ministry, World Bank, and Institute of International Finance.
 Sanctions imposed by the U.S., Europe, and other countries adversely affected the Russian economy, and Russia's manufacturing, wholesale, and retail trade sectors all declined in 2022.
 However, these losses were counterbalanced by increased Russian military spending and oil and gas exports, as well as increases in the agriculture and mining sectors.
 Russia also evaded some sanctions through tactics such as bartering, transacting through countries that did not sanction Russia, and using cryptocurrency.

 Other

-A study suggests that structural humanitarian, economic, and financial impacts of the war will include a) the EU getting "more serious about defence" b) that the green transition accelerates c) unwinding of broader Eurasian economic integration d) EU accession prospects for countries in Southeast Europe may improve.
+A study suggests that structural humanitarian, economic, and financial effects of the war will include a) the EU getting "more serious about defence" b) that the green transition accelerates c) unwinding of broader Eurasian economic integration d) EU accession prospects for countries in Southeast Europe may improve.

 Further macroeconomic changes include major calls for novel excess profit taxes such as on energy companies or on war-caused excess profits.
 Proponents include UN Secretary-General António Guterres.